StackMCP

 }

-No API keys.
-The server uses your local kubeconfig (~/.kube/config).
-Make sure your context is set to the cluster you want to manage.
+Uses your local kubeconfig (~/.kube/config).
+Make sure your context is set to the target cluster.

 Cloudflare MCP -- Edge Infrastructure Management